AthiraThulasi/JavaLearningJournal/31_ArrayList/README.md

 - Maintains insertion order.

-- Not synchronized (not thread-safe).
+- Not synchronized (not thread-safe), but fast for single-threaded applications.

 - Faster than Vector in single-threaded environments.